LukasKastern/zig-patch/README.md

 #### Linux Notes

-generating patches for large folders might fail.
+Generating patches for large folders might fail.

-Increase the limit of open file handles to suit the amount of files in the folders you are going to patch.
+If so increase the limit of open file handles to suit the amount of files in the folders you are going to patch.

 For example: